iurrutia/legendary-bassoon/README.md

 Let N be the set of all nodes: pick-up and drop-off locations $N_{pu}$, $N_{do}$, a source node 0, and K sink nodes, $N_{sinks}$.
 Variable $x_{i,j}$ equals 1 if the edge (i,j) is used by a car in a tour, and equals zero otherwise.
 Variable $y_{i,j}$ equals 1 if car k visits node i and is zero otherwise.
 Variable wi is the time at which node i is departed in the final itinerary, and ci is the number of people in the car that visits node i when it departs node i, M is ‘a very big number’ (functions as ‘+ infinity’), $E_i$ and $L_i$ are the upper and lower bounds of node i’s time window, $t_{i,j}$ is the time it takes to travel from i to j, and $d_i =1$ if i ∈ $N_{pu}$, $d_i =−1$ if i ∈ $N_{do}$, and $d_i =0$ otherwise.

 Note that this approach searches for feasibility and not optimality (thus there is no objective function in the linear program).
 The algorithm currently assumes Euclidean distances.

-The local vehicle scheduling problem (given advanced knowledge of pickup/dropoff ride requests) can be found here: